niksteiak/benford_analyzer/README.md

 What this program will do is read a csv file with series of data and analyze the values as per Benford's Law in terms of the begining digit of the values.

-The structure of the file should be:
+The structure of the input file should be like:

 | Value 1   | Value 2 | ... |
 |-----------|---------|-----|